 - Once licensed, agricultural and food sales must be paid for cash-in-advance or financed through a third-party bank;

 - A license is still required for travel by authorized US persons to Cuba.

 As a Virginia farmer who has begun to export apples to Cuba can attest, all of this translates to a lot of paperwork, delays, and other challenges for authorized sellers to Cuba.

 Trading with the ‘Wrong’ Country or Person

-In our Legal Guide to Doing Business Internationally (which you can download for free on this page), I caution traders against doing business with the ‘wrong’ country.
+In our posts and seminars, I caution traders against doing business with the ‘wrong’ country.
 The United States maintains several embargoes or sanctions programs.